manuelgeek/laravel-blogging-platform/README.md

 - Better UI and tweaks; infinite scroll
 - Add posts search
 - Handle catching blog data with Workbox; stale while revalidate approach and add click to view new posts on new data load
+- Add push notifications to notify new posts
 - Add Browser tests and end-to-end tests
 - Increase test coverage for the code